shadab9128/hello-java-maven/README.md

     - target/hello-1.0.jar was created

-    - The build was successfu
+    - The build was successful

 ## Screenshot Examples
 ![alt text](T8-1.png)